justin13601/ACES/terminology.md

 A "window" is just a time range capturing some portion of a subject's record.
-It can be inclusive or exclusive on either endpoint, and may or may not have endpoints corresponding to an extant event in the dataset, as opposed to a timepoint at which time no event occurred.
+It can be inclusive or exclusive on either endpoint, and may or may not have endpoints corresponding to an extant event in the dataset, as opposed to a time point at which time no event occurred.

 ##### "Root" of a Subtree